geiger01/WikiTube_API/README.md

 ﻿# WikiTube_API

  Things you can do:
-  -Search for a video and get the top 5 results rendered on screen -Watch the video you like
+  Search for a video and get the top 5 results rendered on screen, Watch the video you like,
-  -On each search you make, you get the Wikipedia definition of the word searched
+  On each search you make, you get the Wikipedia definition of the word searched

  Responsive app built with vanilla JavaScript and uses the YouTube API and the Wikipedia API.